Help decide what comes next for east bank of Wichita

-Save the date for July 31st.
-It’s your chance to say what comes next for Century II, a new convention center and all of the east bank.
+WICHITA, Kan.
+(KSNW) – Save the date for July 31.
+It’s your chance to say what comes next for Century II, a new convention center and all of the east bank of the Arkansas River.

 “All options are on the table at this point.
 We’re not promoting any one plan,” said Shelly Prichard, CEO of the Wichita Community Foundation.